-- We present an adaptive throttle algorithm that can effectively protect a server from resource overload, and increase the ability of good user traffic to arrive at the intended server. - We show how max-min fairness can be achieved across a potentially large number of flows, and the implication of a notion of level-k max-min fairness on DDoS attacks. - We study how throttling may impact real application performance.
-Specifi cally, we demonstrate via simulations the performance impact on an HTTP web server.
+- We contribute to the fundamental understanding of router throttling as a mechanism against DDoS attacks.
+In particular, we advance a control-theoretic model useful for understanding system behavior under a variety of parameters and operating conditions. - We present an adaptive throttle algorithm that can effectively protect a server from resource overload, and increase the ability of good user traffic to arrive at the intended server. - We show how max-min fairness can be achieved across a potentially large number of flows, and the implication of a notion of level- k max-min fairness on DDoS attacks. - We study how throttling may impact real application performance.
+Specifically, we demonstrate via simulations the performance impact on an HTTP web server. - We present system implementation results to quantify the deployment overhead of router throttling.

-B. Paper organization
+B. Paper Organization

-The balance of the paper is organized as follows.
-In Section II, we introduce our system model.
-In Section III, we formally specify a baseline and a fair algorithm for computing throttle rates.
-In Section IV, we present a control-theoretic mathematical model for understanding system performance under a variety of parameters and operating conditions.
-To further examine system performance under detailed packet network models, Section V presents diverse ns2 simulation results using a realistic network topology.
-In Section VI, we discuss several issues about the practical deployment of our solution.
-Section VII compares our solution approach with related work in the literature.
-Section VIII concludes.
+The rest of this paper is organized as follows.
+In Section II, we discuss the practical challenges of deploying router throttling in the Internet.
+Our system model is introduced in Section III.
+In Section IV, we formally specify a baseline and a fair algorithm for computing throttle rates.
+In Section V, we present a control-theoretic mathematical model for understanding system performance under a variety of parameters and operating conditions.
+To further examine system performance under detailed packet network models, Section VI presents diverse ns2 simulation results using a realistic network topology.
+Implementation of router throttling on the CROSS/Linux software-programmable router, as well as its experimental evaluation, is presented in Section VII.
+Section VIII compares our solution approach with related work in the literature.
+Section IX concludes.

 II.
-System Model
+DEPLOYMENT ISSUES